matslindh/pwnedclient-php/README.markdown

 Please see [the unit tests in ClientTest.php](pwnedclient-php/blob/master/tests/Pwned/ClientTest.php) for useful examples of how to use the library.

+Most methods that retrieve or update information has 'type' as the first argument.
+This argument refers to the type of competition we're referencing, and in the examples provided below it is just set to 'tournament' to avoid confusion.
+In the future the API might support other types of competitions, and will require a different value here depending on that type of competition you're referencing.
+You can use the 'type' key in the array returned from ```getCompetition()``` to identify what the value should be in code.

 ### Create a Pwned client instance
 ```php
 $pwned = new Pwned_Client('<url>', '<publicKey>', '<privateKey>');